Traveling and Moving

 10. After submitting the form, print 2 copies.
 The first copy is for your own records.

 11. The second copy of Form EOIR-33 must be sent to the U.S. government attorney.
-You can use this table to look up the address for that government attorney (OPLA) for your immigration court.
+You can find the address of the government attorney (OPLA) for your immigration court on this webpage.
+Choose your state, choose “Office of the Principal Legal Advisor”, and press “Apply” to narrow the search.

 • Note: You can also submit the form online by registering on this separate government website.
 However, sending by mail is usually easier, because the government may take several weeks to approve your registration.
 After your registration is approved, you have to go back to the website and follow the instructions to send a copy of the Form EOIR-33 to the government attorney.